 As of 2013, the oldest bear in the wild is No. 56, a female American black bear that lived in the woods of northern Minnesota.
 It was 39.5 years old at the time of its death.12

 Breeding typically occurs annually in spring to early summer.
-During this period, males actively search for females in estrus.
-Once a male encounters a potential mate, he assesses her readiness to mate and attempts to keep rival males away during courtship.
-Although courtship is brief in many species, some Asian bears (such as sloth bears) may show more elaborate behaviors, including nuzzling, wrestling, vocalizing, and mock fighting.
-Depending on the species, mating can last up to 30 minutes and triggers ovulation in the female.
+During this period, males actively search for females in estrus and may compete with rival males.
+Courtship is brief in many species, though some bears show more elaborate behaviors, including muzzling, wrestling, vocalizing, and mock fighting.

 After fertilization, the egg does not immediately implant in the uterus.
 It remains suspended for several months, and implantation occurs later, typically before winter.
-Depending on the species, the gestation period lasts 6 to 9 months.
+This delayed implantation helps synchronize the birth timing with the denning period.

-In the middle of winter, after gestation, most bears give birth to 1 to 3 cubs per litter.
+Most bears give birth in winter and invest heavily in maternal care.
 These cubs are born blind, nearly hairless, or with a thin layer of body hair (lanugo).
 They are completely dependent on their mother for survival.
 The mother nurses her cubs with fat-rich milk high in antibodies, often for up to a year.

 Because of their size and strength, bears are apex predators themselves.
 Adult bears have almost no natural predators, but in the Russian Far East, Siberian tigers regularly hunt adults.